martaverfer/bone-fracture-project/README.md

-# bone_fracture_project
-Computer Vision project to recognize bone fracture multi-region from X-ray images.
+# Bone Fracture Detection in X-Ray Images Using CNNs

+## Overview

+This project applies deep learning and transfer learning techniques to detect bone fractures from X-ray images across multiple body regions.
+We utilize pre-trained convolutional neural networks (CNNs) — specifically MobileNetV2 and ResNet50 — to classify X-ray images as either **fractured** or **not fractured**.